 The spacing of your planks is critical to a professional finish, and you may need to measure a few times to make sure that every single plank is perfectly positioned.

-All your vertical planks should have the same spacing between them, and they should also be 4 meters apart.
-Once you have these in place you can fit all the planks on the other side of the fence, filling the gaps that were created in your initial construction.
+All your vertical planks should have the same spacing between them and be 4 meters apart.
+Once you have these in place, you can fit all the planks on the other side of the fence, filling the gaps that were created during your initial construction.

 IMPORTANT QUESTION: